bbelyeu/tutorial-openapi-aiohttp/README.md

 Install the necessary [pip](https://pypi.org/project/pip/) packages listed in the `requirements.txt` file.

+> If you receive an error while install the requirements about not finding the pg_config file
+> you need to install a postgresql client before the psycopg2 install will work.
+> If you are on a Mac with Homebrew, running `brew install postgresql` should fix the issue.

 ### Running the AioHTTP server

 If you can get the AioHTTP server running, then you know your environment is setup correctly for